 9. Work on a Seamless Brand Image

 They say that selling real estate is all about three things: location, location, and location.
-In many ways, real estate marketing is also about three things: branding, branding, and branding.
+But brand awareness can go a long way in the long term!
+In many ways, real estate marketing is also about branding, branding, and branding.

-Your clients might need some help with their branding: after all, their specialty is in marketing houses, not marketing themselves.
+Your agency might need some help with their branding: after all, their specialty is in marketing houses, not marketing themselves.